undergrad-partner-school

 Financial Aid

-The most recent figures show that financial help was given to 547 freshmen.
-The average amount of financial aid given to students was $39,681.
+The most recent figures show that financial help was given to 454 freshmen.
+Students of this school received an average of $43,267 in financial help.

 Need-based

-There were 2,106 students who secured need-based financial aid of any kind.
-The total number of students (including freshmen) who were determined to have financial need amounted to 2,123.
-The amount of federal need-based scholarships/grants awarded to the students at this institution added up to $7,615,047, and state $4,010,273.
+1,893 students were given some form of need-based financial aid.
+The total number of students (including freshmen) who were determined to have financial need ended up being 1,906.
+The amount of federal need-based scholarships/grants awarded to the students at this institution was $7,615,047, and state $4,010,273.
 The students of Loyola University New Orleans received the -institutional need-based aid in the amount of $56,823,866, and external in the amount of $525,450.

 Average Amount of Aid Received